kelvintechnical/D424-Capstone/README.md

 ## Running the Application

-### Step 1: Start the API
+### Step 1: Open the Solution

-1. Open the solution in Visual Studio
+1. Open `StudentProgressTracker.sln` in Visual Studio
+   - **Note:** This is the unified solution file containing all 4 projects
+   - The solution includes: Shared library, API, MAUI Client, and Test project
+2. Verify all projects load correctly in Solution Explorer

+### Step 2: Start the API

-2. Set `StudentLifeTracker.API` as the startup project
+1. Set `StudentLifeTracker.API` as the startup project
-3. Press F5 or click **Run**
+2. Press F5 or click **Run**
-4. The API will start on `https://localhost:7119` (or the port configured in `launchSettings.json`)
+3. The API will start on `https://localhost:7119` (or the port configured in `launchSettings.json`)
-5. Swagger UI will be available at `https://localhost:7119/swagger`
+4. Swagger UI will be available at `https://localhost:7119/swagger`

-### Step 2: Run the Client Application
+### Step 3: Run the Client Application

 1. Set `StudentProgressTracker` as the startup project
 2. Select your target platform: